Elective in Artificial Intelligence (Complementi di Intelligenza Artificiale)

 Master Artificial Intelligence and Robotics (Laurea Magistrale in Intelligenza Artificiale e Robotica)

-Prof. Paolo Liberatore, Daniele Nardi, Fiora Pirri, Marco Schaerf (*)
+Prof. Barbara Caputo, Paolo Liberatore, Daniele Nardi(*), Fiora Pirri

 The course gives 12 credits and is structured in the following four sections (please refer to each of the sections and to the home page of the teachers for additional details, including exams).